 The era of aviation is a pivotal chapter in the story of humans.
 The incredible invention of flight is an achievement that people had been dreaming about for millennia.
 As soon as these magnificent flying machines took off, they began to change the course of history - and have been shaping the future ever since.
-For India, constructing a hub-and-spoke network of smarter, greener airports that will serve millions more passengers is both exciting and challenging.
-This huge investment needs to deliver for the planet and meet rising passenger expectations for seamless travel.
-This is no easy task and will require innovation at a scale and speed that's unprecedented in the aviation industry.
+In the US, airports of the future create many opportunities and challenges with the amount of aiports capacity, enhancement and upgrade projects in planning or already underway.

 From the birth of commercial airlines and the first airports in the 1920s, humankind has flown a long, long way.
 The international trade, tourism and mobility that are now possible - and increasingly demanded by customers - have made the world smaller and the global economy far bigger.
-A study of the impact of European airports found that a 10% increase in a country's air connectivity was associated with a 0.5% increase in GDP per capita1.
+A study of the impact of European airports found that a 10% increase in a country's air connectivity was associated with a 0.5% increase in GDP per capital.
 In 2018, 8.8 billion passengers passed through the world's airports2.
 By 2037, annual passenger numbers are predicted to double to 19.7 billion3.